Assessments

 The qualified social worker should carefully plan that the following are carried out:

-• See/interview the child;
+- See/interview the child;

-• Interview the parents and any other relevant family members;
+- Interview the parents and any other relevant family members;

-• Consider whether to see the child with their parents;
+- Consider whether to see the child with their parents;

-• The child should be seen by the lead social worker without their caregivers when appropriate and this should be recorded in the Assessment Record;
+- The child should be seen by the lead social worker without their caregivers when appropriate and this should be recorded in the Assessment Record;

-• Determine what the parents should be told of any concerns;
+- Determine what the parents should be told of any concerns;

-• Consult with, and consider contributions from all relevant agencies, including agencies covering previous addresses in the UK and abroad.
+- Consult with, and consider contributions from, all relevant agencies, including agencies covering previous addresses in the UK and abroad.

-Before a Referral is discussed with other agencies, the parent's consent should usually be sought, unless to do so may place the child at risk of Significant Harm, in which case the manager should authorise the discussion of the Referral with other agencies without parental knowledge or consent.
+Before a Referral is discussed with other agencies, the parent's consent should usually be sought, unless doing so may place the child at risk of Significant Harm, in which case the manager should authorise the discussion of the Referral with other agencies without parental knowledge or consent.
 The authorisation should be recorded with reasons.

-If during the course of the assessment, it is discovered that a school age child is not attending an educational establishment, the social worker should contact the local education service to establish a reason for this.
+If during, the course of the assessment, it is discovered that a school-age child is not attending an educational establishment, the social worker should contact the local education service to establish a reason for this.

 If there is suspicion that a crime may have been committed including sexual or physical assault or neglect of the child, the Police must be notified immediately.